Security Overview

 CSRF protection

-The headless API and MCP endpoint are not affected — they use bearer token authentication, not cookies.
+The headless API and MCP endpoint are unaffected — they authenticate with bearer tokens, not cookies, so they are not exposed to CSRF.

 Audit trail